What Home Insurance Doesn't Cover: 15 Common Exclusions You Need to Know

 Why it's excluded: Standard policies are designed to restore your home to its pre-loss condition, not to upgrade it.

 Alternative: Add an Ordinance or Law endorsement, which covers the extra cost of bringing your rebuild up to current building codes.
-This is especially important for older homes.
+This is especially important for older homes, and it also matters for structural damage claims after a major loss.

 15. Vacant or Unoccupied Homes

-If your home sits vacant for 30–60+ days (the threshold varies by policy), your coverage may be significantly reduced or voided entirely for many perils.
+If your home sits vacant for 30 to 60+ days (the threshold varies by policy), your coverage may be significantly reduced or voided entirely for many perils.

 Pros